By Janice Jones |Last Updated December 15, 2020

 Dog Adolescence is a life stage that all puppies and human children must pass through on their way to adulthood.

-between the ages of four and seven months of age, in a small breed dog, a perfectly obedient puppy becomes impossible, almost overnight.
+Sometime between the ages of four and seven months of age, in a small breed dog, a perfectly obedient puppy becomes impossible, almost overnight.
 Just when you feel you’ve accomplished and graduated from puppy kindergarten classes, your angel grows devil horns.

 Dog Adolescence can last from about six to 18 months depending on the breed of your dog, with small breed dogs going through the phase faster than large breeds.